AmrKamal-sudo/e-commerce-app/README.md

 ---

-# we will outline two deployment methods for Azure Kubernetes Service (AKS): one using Terraform and the other by manually creating the AKS cluster via the Azure Portal.
+## We will outline two deployment methods for AKS: one using Terraform and the other by manually creating the AKS cluster via the Azure Portal.
+---

-# For AKS creation with Terraform [Click Here](https://github.com/AmrKamal-sudo/Microservices/tree/main/Terraform-files)
+#### For AKS creation with Terraform [Click Here](https://github.com/AmrKamal-sudo/Microservices/tree/main/Terraform-files)

-# In the following section I will guide you through the manual creation of an Azure Kubernetes Service (AKS) cluster using the Azure Portal, followed by the setup of a CI/CD pipeline for deploying our Python/Flask application."
+#### In the following section I will guide you through the manual creation of an Azure Kubernetes Service (AKS) cluster using the Azure Portal, followed by the setup of a CI/CD pipeline for deploying our Python/Flask application."
+---
 ## Prerequisites

 Before starting, ensure you have the following: